 Maybe the government got to him!
 He was a proud anarchist after all.

-Maybe he's on an impromptu family trip and forgot his phone at home - silly Matt!
+Maybe he's on an impromptu family trip and forgot his phone at home.
+Silly Mike!

 No, I got it!
 He's finally writing that book he's been talking about and has shut himself off from the world to focus!
 Yes, that must be it!
 My scholarly and motivated boyfriend!

-When the sickness subsided and I was finally able to eat solid food again, my delusions disappeared from view and I had learned that during my month long sickness, Matt had not been abducted by aliens or the government, but had actually started dating someone else.
-(Cue mini violin, a cascade of tears and the harsh reality of a first bleeding heartbreak).
+When the sickness subsided and I was finally able to eat solid food again, my delusions disappeared from view and I had learned that during my six week infirmity, Mike had not been abducted by aliens or the government, but started dating someone else.
+(Cue the melancholy sounds of a tiny violin, a cascade of tears and the harsh reality of a first heartbreak).

 Ah, that summer was a sweet one.
-The end of June and beginning of July had already been wasted to a poor lack of hygiene, liquid foods, and endless sleep - thank you Matt!
+The end of June to the beginning of July had already been wasted to poor hygiene, liquid foods and endless sleep - thank you Mike!
 Thank you mono!
 (I did lose twenty pounds though).
 The end of July to the beginning of September was occupied by heartache, loneliness and the comfort of my journals.
 (This is where my love for writing blossomed and began to flourish).

-After our breakup I had filled three journals, beginning to end, with sad poetry and confessions on love and heartbreak.
-At that point, I had taught myself through my writing that the only person who can truly love me, is me.
-There are going to be many loves that walk in and out of my life, but the one love that will forever remain is the love I have and hold for myself.
+After our breakup, I had filled three journals, beginning to end, with sad poetry and confessions of love and heartbreak.
+At that point, I had taught myself that the only person who can truly love me, is me.
+There are going to be many loves that walk in and out of my life, but the love that forever remains is the love I have for myself.

-I write this today to not only share a comical and heartfelt story on my first heartbreak, but to shed some light on the process of life and the natural order of things.
-We have our highs, we have our lows, we have the ordinary and in-between, and we also have the magic.
-Most of what we are going through, at some point or another, can be looked back on with laughter, with a sense of gratitude for all that we have learned, and with a hopeful perspective for more lessons to come our way.
+I write this to not only share a comical and heartfelt story of my first heartbreak, but to shed light on the process of life and the natural order of things.
+We have our highs, we have our lows, we have the ordinary and the in-between, but we also have unremitting resilience.
+Most of what we’re going through, at some point or another, can be looked back on with laughter, a sense of gratitude for all that we’ve learned, and a hopeful perspective for more lessons to come our way.